jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 We waited until the training converged.
 And we freaked out with the resulting doinus.

-[imagen de midi]

-Yes, this is an empty midi.
+Yes, an empty midi.
 Apparently our GAN was that smart that prefferred to remain silent instead saying something worse than the silence...

 Why?
 We didn't have many music channels nor doinus.
 The generator might initially learnt that, by swithing all the pixels off, it could trick the dumb discriminator.
 However, during the training, at some point, even the dumb discriminator was able to detect that a blank image was not a real doinu, which meant that all the effort made by the generator to produce blank images from noise were now worthless.